tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 Each number in the sequence is called a `term` of the sequence.
 The number of terms in the first sequence above is five, and the number of terms in the second is four.

+Sometimes we use the symbol `'...'` to indicate that the sequence continues.

 <h5>Geometric and arithmetic series</h5>

 Explanation of convergence: